nikhil-at-git-hub/Fake-News-Prediction-using-Machine-Learning-Python-Nikhil/README.md

 A .ipynb file has been attached for refernce which contains all the code along with outputs.
 Dataset used: Fake news prediction from Kaggle(also attached in repository) IDE : Jupyter Notebook

+Logistic regression is genarraly used when the output is a binary classification.
+Such as TRUE or False, YES or NO, FAKE or REAL etc.
+Logistic regression is used when the variables in thw dataset are categorical and the out is a binary classification.